 If frogs are coming into your garden they are heading for a breeding pond, and during certain times of the year they will be out and about in numbers.
 The

 spring migration to the pond, a mid-summer exodus of young from the pond, and then in Autumn the return to the pond.
-Mostly moving during damp rainy nights, just like slugs on there way to
+Mostly moving during damp rainy nights, just like slugs on their way to

 munch your favourite flowers.
+Frogs eat slugs!

 The damp conditions that attract slugs also attract frogs and frogs eat slugs so I can't see why you should want to stop frogs from coming into your garden at all.